 You can freeze fresh herbs in ice cubes to make them last longer.
 Store them in a freezer and you will have them when you need them.
 Make herbal ice cubes by pouring water to 1/4th of an ice cube mold, then add any herb of your choice and store them in your freezer.
 Repeat this same process for a variety of herbs and store for later use.

 2. Useful for Cleaning your Home

 Rinse your laundry or any other household products with the scent of herbs.
 It can add freshness to your house while removing bacteria.
 Herbs such as basil, rosemary, or lavender when added to white vinegar will provide you with a glass cleaner or a laundry wash.
 You can make your own cleaning supplies with the help of a DIY cleaner for all purposes.

 Chinese herbs are useful in treating illness but you should keep in mind to consult a doctor before using them.
 Herbs can be powerful, just like Mother Nature, so research and understand about the herb you want to use.
 Many people are allergic to herbs, whereas other herbs contain concentrated ingredients that can be harmful to pregnant women or some patients undergoing any treatment.
 Chinese herbs have shown many considerate benefits.
-Western medicine unfortunately has been slow to embrace the 5000-year-old practice of traditional Chinese medicine, which have given benefits for centuries.
+Western medicine, unfortunately, has been slow to embrace the 5000-year-old practice of traditional Chinese medicine, which has given benefits for centuries.

 4. Some Herbs Prefer Shade

 One universal advice is to plant herbs in a sunny spot to maximize the harvest.
 However, this advice isn’t always correct, many herbs prefer to grow in shade.
 Herbs like cilantro and chervil will be a bit more delayed in growth if planted in the sunshine.
 So, before planting your herbs such that you can harvest your herbs, make sure where that particular herb will grow and give you a bounty of goodness.